 Berklee '14 EPD alumni offering pro mixing & production services.
 My credit list isn't as long as some of the veterans on here but my work has over 350k streams on Spotify alone.
 Been doing this professionally for 3 years, and have experience with many genres, from indie rock to hip hop, country, jazz, pop and a handful of more subversive ones

 I lovingly operate a small studio in Asheville, NC (The Cat's Claw).
-We work with lots of independent artists and bands to realize their vision, offering services from full band recording, overdubbing, mixing, post production, digital mastering, and can pitch these growing artists to appropriately sized industry groups such as labels, management, booking agents, and publicity.
+We work with lots of independent artists and bands to realize their vision, offering services from full band recording, overdubbing, mixing, post production, and digital mastering.

 Mixing service includes: